DhayanidhiKB/SeleniumWithDocker/README.md

 Start the Docker container and run the tests: docker-compose up

-Make Sure you setup the selenium Grid by checking the URL: http://localhost:4444/
+Make Sure you set the selenium Grid by checking the URL: http://localhost:4444/

-To Run the Tests inside the DOcker Container:
+To Run the Tests inside the Docker Container:
-In pom.xml file : <selenium.grid.enabled>true</selenium.grid.enabled>
+In pom.xml file: <selenium.grid.enabled>true</selenium.grid.enabled>
 Set this attribute to True and Run the testng.xml